rickb777/timestamp/README.md

 will print in base-36 the number of minutes since 1st Jan 2014, this being a much smaller number at the time of writing.

+A short-as-possible example might be

+    timestamp -zero 2014-12-01 -precision day -base 36

+It is also possible to specify the output value explicitly, which can use `timestamp` simply for number base conversion

+    timestamp -value 100 -base 36

+This is appropriate if you generate your own sequence of version numbers instead of using the time.